MaxBittker/tomake/README.md

 # tomake

-- version control for creative coding (utils on top of git for snapshotting, browsing) a tree of sketches (wip)
+- gnsap blog post (✓)
-- first order retreivability post (✓)
+- plot a 2018 calendar, maybe with output of gcal?